w3c/pub-vocab/files.md

 # Files in the repository

 * **.var files**: necessary to control redirection on the `https://www.w3.org/ns` directory.
-* **wp-context.jsonld**: the JSON-LD context file as used by Web Publications
+* **pub-context.jsonld**: the JSON-LD context file as used by Web Publications
-* **wp.{rdf,ttl,jsonld}**: the vocabulary files in various formats
+* **pub.{rdf,ttl,jsonld}**: the vocabulary files in various formats
-* **wp-vocab-context.jsonld**: the context file used by for the proper compaction of the context file
+* **pub-vocab-context.jsonld**: the context file used by for the proper compaction of the context file

-Conversion from the .ttl source to .rdf and .json can be done, e.g., via https://rdf-translator.appspot.com/.
-Compacting of the jsonld file can be done on https://json-ld.org/playground/ using the `wp-vocab-context.jsonld` context file.
+Conversion from the `.ttl` source to `.rdf` and `.json` can be done, e.g., via https://rdf-translator.appspot.com/.
+Compacting of the jsonld file can be done on https://json-ld.org/playground/ using the `pub-vocab-context.jsonld` context file.